Terms

 (1, pointer-to-m) // 2-word tuple

-When evaluating match, the computer inspects the first element of the "tuple" n.
+When evaluating match, the runtime inspects the first element of the "tuple" n.

 match n {